Forums » Using AMC (english) »

 AMC does need LaTeX to extract the scoring strategy from the source file, but neither during data capture, nor during scoring (if you did not check the box "update marking scale").

-RE: AMC and ubuntu in 2014 - Added by red sea over 9 years ago
+RE: AMC and ubuntu in 2014 - Added by red sea almost 11 years ago

 thanks for your support.